 The switch to flash drives keenly motivates to shift from the “current state” paradigm towards remembering the evolutionary steps leading to this state.

 The main insight is that flash drives as for instance SSDs, which are common nowadays have zero seek time while not being able to do in-place modifications of the data.
 Flash drives are organized into pages and blocks.
 Due to their characteristics they are able to read data on a fine-granular page-level, but can only erase data at the coarser block-level.
 Furthermore, blocks first have to be erased, before they can be updated.
 Thus, updated data is written to another place.
 A garbage collector marks the data, which has been rewritten to the new place as erased at the previous block location, such that new data can be stored in the future.
 Metadata to find the data at the new location is updated.

 Furthermore Marc points out, that small modifications, because of clustering requirements due to slow random reads of traditionally mechanical disk head seek times, usually involves writing not only the modified data, but also all other records in the modified page as well as a number of pages with unmodified data.
 This clearly is an undesired effect.

 Instead, from a storage point of view it is desirable to only store the changes.
-As we’ll see it boils down to a trade off between read- and write-performance, that is having to reconstruct a page in-memory from scattered incremental changes or having to store more records than necessarily changed.
+As we will see it boils down to a trade off between read- and write-performance, that is having to reconstruct a page in-memory from scattered incremental changes or having to store more records than necessarily have changed.

 How we built an Open Source storage system based on these observations from scratch

 Sirix stores per revision and per page-deltas.
 Due to zero seek time of flash drives we do not have to cluster data.
 Sirix only ever clusters data during transaction commits.
-It is based on an append-only storage.
+It is based on an append-only, log-structured storage.
 Data is never modified in-place.